rkhullar/example-webapp/docs/medium-tutorial.md

 # FastAPI on AWS with MongoDB Atlas and Okta

 ## Objective
-After reading this tutorial you'll have a better understanding of how to create backend python endpoints that read and write to
-MongoDB and are secured behind okta.
+After reading this tutorial you'll have a better understanding of how to create backend python endpoints that read and write to [MongoDB Atlas](https://www.mongodb.com/atlas) and are secured behind [Okta](https://developer.okta.com).

 ## Background
 [FastAPI](https://fastapi.tiangolo.com) is a modern high performance web framework for building backend API endpoints with